 Your Name

-Organisation (if
+Organisation (if applicable)

-applicable)

 E-mail / Telephone

 Your Address

-Chapter 3 Consultation Question 1 In Chapter 2, we restated our commitment to regional working in key areas but recognised the need for this to be supported by further change.
-In chapter 3, we set out the broad options for moving toward fewer, larger local authorities and summarise features of the process which would be common to each option. a) What practical steps could the Welsh Government take to make current regional working easier and more effective, for example in relation to education consortia, social services and the City Regions and City and Growth Deals? b) What are your views on the common elements to the process of mergers we outline in this section? c) What are your views on the options for creating fewer, larger authorities which we have set out? d) Are there other options for creating fewer, larger authorities we should consider? e) Do you have evidence on costs, benefits and savings of each option which can inform decision-making?
-If so, please provide details. · · · · · · · · · · · · · · · · · · ·
+Cha apter 3 Cor nsultation Question 1 In C Chapter 2, we restated our commitment to regional working in key areas but recognised need for this to be supported by further change.
+In chapter 3, we set out the broad ons for moving toward fewer, larger local authorities and summarise features of the cess which would be common to each option.
+What practical steps could the Welsh Government take to make current regional working easier and more effective, for example in relation to education consortia, social services and the City Regions and City and Growth Deals? b) , , , , , , , , , , , , , , , , , , , this section?
+C) What are your views on the options for creating fewer, larger authorities which we have set out? d) Are there other options for creating fewer, larger authorities we should consider? u) Are there other options for creating rewer, larger authonities we should consider: e) decision-making?
+If so, please provide details.